fieldsi8657/WHSTechNotes/journal.md

 March
 # March 3, 2025
 I feel like when the substitute came the class was prettty well behaved and respectful toward the teacher and made her job as easy as possible.
 I hope when we left that she felt that this was a well behaved class and would gladly do it again.
 The thing i would change for any future substitute teacher is to be more talkitive with her for a better experience when she comes.
+# March 24, 2025
+Wiih March Maddness here, people are placing bets and trying to perdict who will come out on top this year.
+When doing so a lot of people like to go to look at sports data to help them with those decisions.
+Even though sports analysts aren't always right its a fair guess on who will win.